NicoHood/HoodLoader2/Readme.md

 #### CDC Driver installation:

 You have to install new drivers (Windows only) since it will conflict with the official due to new USB functions (it will use a different PID/VID).
 The driver files is named HoodLoader2.inf.
+If you don't want to install the unsigned driver, you can also install the [Teensy driver](https://www.pjrc.com/teensy/serial_install.exe) which works for every USB-Serial device.
+It will then show up as Teensy USB-Serial and not as HoodLoader2 in the device manager.
+If you have both drivers installed it will show up as HoodLoader2.
 Also see [this tutorial](http://arduino.cc/en/guide/windows) on how to install the drivers (right click the .inf file and hit install).
 [How to install drivers for Windows 8/8.1](https://learn.sparkfun.com/tutorials/disabling-driver-signature-on-windows-8/disabling-signed-driver-enforcement-on-windows-8).